 • CACFP encourages healthy eating habits while promoting nutritional education for children.

-• CACFP helps make it possible for family child care providers to provide children in their care a variety of nutritious foods like fresh fruits and vegetables, high quality protein, fresh dairy products, and whole grain and enriched breads and cereals.
+• CACFP helps make it possible for family child care providers to provide children in their care a variety of nutritious foods, such as fresh fruits and vegetables, high-quality protein, fresh dairy products, and whole grain and enriched breads and cereals.

 Family Child Care Provider Training

-• CACFP offers family child care providers training in nutrition for children, planning nutritious meals and snacks, and many other useful topics.
+• CACFP offers Family Child Care professionals training in nutrition for children, planning nutritious meals and snacks, and many other useful topics.

 Money for Providers

-• Providers are reimbursed monthly for up to three qualifying meals and snacks, per child, per day.
+• Providers are reimbursed monthly for up to three qualifying meals and snacks, per child, per day (two meals and one snack, or two snacks and one meal).

 What Do I Need to Do to Participate?

-• Serve meals to all enrolled children (ages 12 and younger) which meet CACFP requirements at no additional cost to parents.
+• Serve meals to all enrolled children (ages 12 and younger) who meet CACFP requirements at no additional cost to parents.

 • Only claim meals actually served to enrolled children.